Drama / 2020 / R

-- For anyone who has been affected by the Great Recession or have loved ones who were affected, it may be depressing at times to see this cinematic depiction of how various people were forced to live during that time period.
+- For anyone who has been affected by the Great Recession or have loved ones who were affected, it may be depressing at times.
+This is a cinematic depiction of how various people were forced to live during that time period.

-- Due to the nature of the film, we see the lives day in and day out of these nomads which mainly consists of them having conversations amongst each other and changing locations every so often, which can make the film feel somewhat static in various scenes.
+- Due to the nature of the film, we see the lives day in and day out of these nomads.
+This mainly consists of them having conversations amongst each other and changing locations every so often.
+So, it can make the film feel somewhat static in various scenes.

 Reasons to Stream

-- Director Chloé Zhao takes the spotlight and shines it on a somewhat neglected group of people who live outside of society, but she does it in a way that shows the true beauty of this community and what they stand for, taking in life for everything that it is.
+- Director Chloé Zhao takes the spotlight and shines it on a somewhat neglected group of people who live outside of society.
+But, she does it in a way that shows the true beauty of this community and what they stand for.
+They take in life for everything that it is.

-- Frances McDormand and David Strathairn give audiences very real, true to life performances acting alongside various other cast members, who are actual nomads, which shepherds such authenticity in the sincerest form.
+- Frances McDormand and David Strathairn give audiences very real, true to life performances acting alongside various other cast members, who are actual nomads.
+This shepherds such authenticity in the sincerest form.

 - The cinematography is beautiful, with an enumeration of contrasting, breathtaking settings that audiences are able to behold as they take this journey with Fern.

 Sink or Stream?